Nexosis/nexosis.github.io/_tutorials/facebookLikesImpactAnalysis.md

 This simple tutorial will illustrate how to use Impact Analysis in the Nexosis API to measure the impact of marketing changes on Facebook likes over a period of time using data from Facebook.
 This tutorial uses the [Nexosis Java client library](https://github.com/Nexosis/nexosisclient-java).

+>You can follow along using the [full source code in github](https://github.com/Nexosis/sample-java-fbimpact).

 ------

 ### Source Data